-You may want to return to the appropriate procedures in Chapters 5, 7, 8, and 9 as you evaluate your success after tuning and decide whether to pursue additional tuning efforts.
-However, always keep in mind that there is a point of diminishing returns in every tuning effort (see Section 2.7.7.1).
+You may want to return to the appropriate procedures in Chapter 5, "Diagnosing Resource Limitations", Chapter 7, "Evaluating the Memory Resource", Chapter 8, "Evaluating the Disk I/O Resource", and Chapter 9, "Evaluating the CPU Resource" as you evaluate your success after tuning and decide whether to pursue additional tuning efforts.
+However, always keep in mind that there is a point of diminishing returns in every tuning effort (see Section 2.7.7.1, "When to Stop Tuning").

+Chapter 11.
 Compensating for Memory-Limited Behavior

-This chapter describes corrective procedures for memory resource limitations described in Chapters 5 and 7.
+This chapter describes corrective procedures for memory resource limitations described in Chapters Chapter 5, "Diagnosing Resource Limitations" and Chapter 7, "Evaluating the Memory Resource".

-11.1 Improving Memory Responsiveness
+11.1.
+Improving Memory Responsiveness